 I began my teaching career in a large high school in the Chicago suburbs.
-For the past fourteen years, I’ve worked as a social studies teacher at Woodland High School in Woodland, Washington.
-This year I will be teaching AP American Government, AP US History, US History, and serving as an Instructional Coach.
+For the past fifteen years, I’ve worked as a social studies teacher at Woodland High School in Woodland, Washington.
+This year I will be teaching AP American Government, AP US History, and serving as an Instructional Coach.

 I’m a National Board Certified Teacher.
 I am also on the Executive Board of the Washington Association of Educators of Talented and Gifted (WAETAG).